 - Egg Drop Soup: A light and soothing soup can round out the meal nicely.

-Other Popular Filipino Dishes with Ampalaya
+Other Filipino Ampalaya Dishes

 Yes, you can prepare it a day in advance.
 Reheat thoroughly before serving for the best flavor and texture.